 Now there's quite a bit more to this story - so read on.
 The adapter failed again a few days later - now because of the reason why so many other DELL AC Adapters fail.

 In any case, DELL has goofed big time with this AC power adapter.
 Visitor stats of this story reveals that many have the same problem.
 And the worst of this problem?
 The AC adapter is actually working, only charging is shut down by the laptop itself.
-A deliberate build in "feature" in this case being triggered by a snapped identification wire and later-on by a design fault.

 In terms of adapter replacement, with so many refurbished quality laptops on the market, be sure where to put your money on;